-Masterparts stocks a comprehensive range of aftermarket parts and spares for all Daihatsu models still on South African roads.
+Masterparts stocks a comprehensive range of Daihatsu parts and spares for all Daihatsu models still on South African roads.
 Among these are the Daihatsu Sirion hatchback, the compact Terios SUV and the popular Gran Max bakkie.
-It’s likely we’ll have just about any Daihatsu part you need – but in the event that we don’t have a part, we’ll do our best to find it for you

 Are parts from Masterparts cheaper than those from Daihatsu dealers?

 In most cases, the aftermarket Daihatsu parts and spares we offer are less expensive than those available directly from South African Daihatsu Imperial dealerships.

 However, this doesn’t mean you’ll be compromising on quality.
 We deal directly with original equipment manufacturers and suppliers (OEM and OES), locally and abroad.